 Is the Elantra There Yet?

 The Elantra has come a long way, as has the entire Hyundai lineup.
-The engines are more powerful and efficient than ever, the Elantra’s styling is second to none in its class, and the base amenities are plentiful.
-However, the Elantra still has a little work to do before it catches the Civic.
+The engines are more powerful and efficient than ever, the Elantra’s styling is right where it needs to be, and the base amenities are plentiful.
+However, the Elantra lacks the versatility and comfort of the Civic.

 Our Verdict: Honda Civic